lurraca/lurraca.github.io/_posts/2018-7-02-Code-Quality-Challenge-PT-1.md

 Ohh wow! yeah!
 Well, this was something.
 I struggled to find a clear candidate that needed a refactor where I also had enough context to make a decent contribution.
 Found a class that I felt was doing a little bit more than it should and started moving some of it's methods to somewhere else.
 I felt these methods had to much logic and a very clear responsibility, specially for private methods and decided that they had to go.
 At the moment I have moved them to a module planning to extend it on the original class.

 I couldn't finish in 20 mins, I parked the code on a branch on my fork of CC, hoping to come back to it at some point in the future.

+# Day 10 - Create a bin/setup script

+Since our repos are open source, we as a team are very conscious about making the life of contributors easier, whether they are externals or new team members that will join in the future, or even ourselves on a fresh OS.
+Our repos already have good enough setup scripts.

+---

+This marks the end of the first 10 days of the CQC.
+Stay stuned for the rest of the series!